named-data/ndn-tools/tools/ping/README.md

 ## Introduction

-**ndnping** and **ndnpingserver** are reachability testing tools for [Named Data Networking](http://named-data.net).
-They test the reachability between two nodes.
+**ndnping** and **ndnpingserver** are reachability testing tools for NDN.
+They can be used to test the network reachability between two nodes.
 The client sends an Interest intended for a node running **ndnpingserver**.
-The ping server then sends Data in response.
-The client then calculates the roundtrip time for the Interest-Data exchange, or marks it as a timeout if the Data is not received within the timeout period.
+The server then sends Data in response.
+The client then calculates the roundtrip time for the Interest-Data exchange, or marks it as a timeout if the Data packet is not received within the timeout period.

-## Using the Client
+## Using the client

-The client can be invoked by calling **ndnping** with a name to ping.
-For example, to ping `/edu/arizona`, one would execute:
+The client can be invoked by calling `ndnping` with a name to ping.
+For example, to ping `/edu/arizona`, one would run:

     ndnping /edu/arizona

 There are also a variety of options to control the behavior of the ping client.
 For example, to send only four pings to `/edu/arizona`, displaying a timestamp with each received Data or timeout, type:

     ndnping -c 4 -t /edu/arizona

 A list of the available options can be found with `man ndnping`.

-## Using the Server
+## Using the server

-The server can be invoked by calling **ndnpingserver** with a name to listen for pings to.
-For example, to listen for pings to `/edu/arizona`, one would execute:
+The server can be invoked by calling `ndnpingserver` with a name to listen for pings to.
+For example, to listen for pings to `/edu/arizona`, one would run:

     ndnpingserver /edu/arizona

 There are also a variety of options to control the behavior of the ping server.
-For example, to satisfy only 4 ping requests before exiting, execute the following:
+For example, to satisfy only 4 ping requests before exiting, run the following:

     ndnpingserver -p 4 /edu/arizona

 A list of the available options can be found with `man ndnpingserver`.

-## ndnping Protocol
+## NDN ping protocol

 This section briefly describes ndnping's protocol, in order to allow alternate implementations to be compatible with this implementation.

 The current protocol version is **ndnping protocol version 1**.
-This version number will be incremented in case there's an incompatible change.
+This version number will be incremented whenever there is an incompatible change.

 ### Probe Interests